anandrav/abra/book/src/language_reference/builtin_types.md

 ### string

 Garbage-collected unicode text data.
-Strings can be concatenated together using the `&` operator.
+Strings can be concatenated together using the `..` operator to create a new string.

 ```
 let name = "Merlin"
-let message = name & " is a wizard." // "Merlin is a wizard."
+let message = name .. " is a wizard." // "Merlin is a wizard."
 ```

 ### array&lt;T&gt;